shanzhonglujie/L-Pool/README.md

-L-Pool
+GA-Pool
 =====
 The implementation of L-Pool in our paper:
 Hongyu Zhao, Jiazhi Xie, Hongbin Wang.
-"Adaptive Graph Pooling for Propagation Learning"
+"Adaptive Graph Pooling"
 Here only release the source code of gae-x and vgae-x for link prediction task.

 Require